 Death or personal injury caused by negligence;

-- Fraud or fraudulent misrepresentation; or
+Fraud or fraudulent misrepresentation; or

 Any other losses that cannot be excluded or limited by applicable law.

 IEWA may at any time assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights under this agreement and may subcontract or delegate in any manner any or all of its obligations under the agreement to any third party.

 The Entrant shall not, without the prior written consent of IEWA, assign, transfer, charge, subcontract, declare a trust over or deal in any other manner with all or any of its rights or obligations under this agreement.

 Any notice or other communication required to be given under these Ts&Cs shall be in writing, by either email or sent by prepaid first-class post to each party required to receive the notice of communication as set out below:

-- IEWA: IEWA’s given address.
+IEWA: IEWA’s given address;

-Entrant: the address set out on the Entry Form.
+Entrant: the address set out on the Entry Form;

 or as otherwise specified by the relevant party by notice in writing to each other party.

-A notice or other communication shall be deemed to have been received; if sent by pre-paid first class post, at 9.00 am on the second Business Day after posting; if by email, at 9.00 am on the first Business Day after sending
+A notice or other communication shall be deemed to have been received; if sent by pre-paid first class post, at 9.00 am on the second Business Day after posting; if by email, at 9.00 am on the first Business Day after sending.

 The provisions of this clause 8.2 shall not apply to the service of any proceedings or other documents in any legal action.